galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 >    There are a couple of *pre-tasks* here.
 This is because we need to install some base packages on these very vanilla ubuntu instances as well as give ourselves ownership of the directory we are installing into.
 >
 >    > ### {% icon comment %} Why NGINX?
 >    Additionally we install NGINX, you might not have expected this!
 We used to use Pulsar's webserving directly via uWSGI, but in Python 3 Galaxy, the requests that are sent to Pulsar are chunked, a transfer encoding that is not part of the wsgi spec and unsupported. *Our recommendation*: avoid all of this weirdness and use RabbitMQ as the transport instead.
 Unfortunately that is currently outside of the scope of this tutorial.
+[The documentation](https://pulsar.readthedocs.io/en/latest/galaxy_with_rabbitmq_conf.html) covers it in detail.
 >    {: .comment}
 >
 {: .hands_on}